GoogleCloudPlatform/cloud-shell-tutorials/README.md

 This repository contains tutorials to help you make the most of Cloud Shell.

-You and find the online documentation [here](https://cloud.google.com/shell/docs/tutorials).
+You can find the online documentation [here](https://cloud.google.com/shell/docs/tutorials).
 Click the open in Cloud Shell button below to run a sample tutorial yourself.